Consensys/doc.web3signer/docs/reference/cli/subcommands.md

 <!--/tabs-->

-Set to true to enable bulk loading from the AWS KMS.
-The default is false.
+Set to `true` to enable bulk loading from the AWS KMS.
+The default is `false`.

 #### `aws-kms-region`